programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

 A Python file will generate in the same directory.
 As you can see from this file, everything done in Qt Designer could have been done solely with Python code.
 Qt Designer, however, can speed along the process, especially for programs employing many widgets or multiple screens.
+Qt Designer has provided the basic Python code that we will now edit to implement our features.

 ## Creating the User Interface Functionality

-We begin with adding the necessary libraries.
+In your Python editor or IDE, open the newly created PDFFileMerge.py file.
+Our entire codebase will reside in this single script.
+We will begin by adding the necessary libraries.
 Qt Designer will have automatically added some of the following but ensure that all are present in your Python file.

 ```